dbt-labs/docs.getdbt.com/website/docs/guides/quickstart-sl.md

 MetricFlow, a powerful component of the dbt Semantic Layer, simplifies the creation and management of company metrics.
 It offers flexible abstractions, SQL query generation, and enables fast retrieval of metric datasets from a data platform.

 ## Introduction
-In this quickstart guide, you'll learn how to configure the Semantic Layer in dbt Cloud project, with Snowflake as your data warehouse.
+In this quickstart guide, you'll learn how to build and define metrics, configure the Semantic Layer in dbt Cloud project, with Snowflake as your data warehouse.
 It will show you how to:

 - Create a new Snowflake worksheet.
 - Load sample data into your Snowflake account.